-- 4.11 Conflict of Interest Register: The Governance Unit is responsible for maintaining Council's Conflict of Interest Register in accordance with the Privacy and Data Protection Act 2014 and the Public Records Act 1973. - 4.12 Privacy: Reporting of conflicts of interest may involve disclosing personal information.
-Any personal information collected as part of a disclosure will be kept secure and handled according to Council's Information Privacy Policy (A04/039).

-- 4.13 Breaches: Failure to disclose a conflict of interest is in breach of the Local Government Act 2020.
-Actions inconsistent with this procedure may also lead to disciplinary action. - 4.13.1 Statutory Reporting - 4.13.1.1 If the CEO fails to disclose a conflict of interest in a delegated or statutory power, duty or function and exclude themselves from the matter, the Mayor must notify the Chief Municipal Inspector as soon as the mayor becomes aware of the failure to disclose a conflict of interest. - 4.13.1.2 If any other member of council staff fails to disclose a conflict of interest in a delegated or statutory power, duty or function and exclude themselves from the matter the CEO must notify the Chief Municipal Inspector as soon as the mayor becomes aware of the failure to disclose a conflict of interest.
-The CEO will carry out disciplinary action in accordance with Code of Conduct for Staff and PO4/230 Disciplinary (including managing Underprformance) - 4.13.1.3 If a member of a delegated committee other than a councillor or staff member fails to disclose a conflict of interest in a matter and exclude themselves the CEO must notify council and recommend appropriate action - 4.13.1.4 A relevant person can only be charged with a criminal offence if the failure to disclose a conflict of interest relates to a Material Conflict of Interest
+- 4.10 Conflict of Interest Register: The Governance Unit is responsible for maintaining Council's Conflict of Interest Register in accordance with the Privacy and Data Protection Act 2014 and the Public Records Act 1973. - 4.11 Privacy: Reporting of conflicts of interest may involve disclosing personal information.
+Any personal information collected as part of a disclosure will be kept secure and handled according to Council's Information Privacy Policy (A04/039). - 4.12 Breaches: Failure to disclose a conflict of interest is in breach of the Local Government Act 2020.
+Actions inconsistent with this procedure may also lead to disciplinary action. - 4.12.1 Statutory Reporting - a.
+If the CEO fails to disclose a conflict of interest in a delegated or statutory power, duty or function and exclude themselves from the matter, the Mayor must notify the Chief Municipal Inspector as soon as the mayor becomes aware of the failure to disclose a conflict of interest. - b.
+If any other member of council staff fails to disclose a conflict of interest in a delegated or statutory power, duty or function and exclude themselves from the matter the CEO must notify the Chief Municipal Inspector as soon as the mayor becomes aware of the failure to disclose a conflict of interest.
+The CEO will carry out disciplinary action in accordance with Code of Conduct for Staff and P04/230 Performance Management Procedure. - c.
+If a member of a delegated committee other than a councillor or staff member fails to disclose a conflict of interest in a matter and exclude themselves the CEO must notify council and recommend appropriate action - d.
+A relevant person can only be charged with a criminal offence if the failure to disclose a conflict of interest relates to a Material Conflict of Interest.

-For further information on disciplinary action please refer to P04/230 Disciplinary (including managing Underprformance) Procedure
+For further information on disciplinary action please refer to P04/230 Performance Management Procedure.

-- 4.14 Public Interest Disclosures: An employee who considers that a conflict interest within their Unit, Department or Council may not have been disclosed, or is not being managed appropriately, should report the conflict to the Public Interest Disclosures Co-ordinator (Chief Executive Officer), Public Interest Disclosures Officer (Director Corporate Services) or Welfare Manager (Manager People and Culture).
-The matter will be handled in accordance with the Public Interest Disclosure Procedure (P04/010). - 4.15 Management Strategies: The strategy selected to manage the conflict of interest should reflect the identified risks and maintain the right balance between the private and public interests of the employee.
-If the conflict of interest requires ongoing management and review, the Governance Unit will forward the completed Conflict of Interest Declaration Form to the People and Culture Department for inclusion in the employee's Staff Review.
+- 4.13 Public Interest Disclosures: An employee who considers that a conflict interest within their Unit, Department or Council may not have been disclosed, or is not being managed appropriately, should report the conflict to the Public Interest Disclosures Co-ordinator (Chief Executive Officer) or Public Interest Disclosures Officer (Director Corporate Services).
+The matter will be handled in accordance with the Public Interest Disclosure Procedure (P04/010). - 4.14 Management Strategies: The strategy selected to manage the conflict of interest should reflect the identified risks and maintain the right balance between the private and public interests of the employee.
+If the conflict of interest requires ongoing management and review, the Governance Unit will forward the completed Conflict of Interest Declaration Form to the People and Safety Department for inclusion in the employee's Staff Review.
 As circumstances can change over time, Managers/Supervisors should review conflict of interest management plans regularly to ensure they remain effective.
-Where a plan is amended, all affected parties should be notified and a copy of the amended plan provided to the Chief Executive Officer and Co-ordinator Governance for inclusion in the Conflict of Interest register.
+Where a plan is amended, all affected parties should be notified and a copy of the amended plan provided to the Chief Executive Officer and Governance Unit for inclusion in the Conflict of Interest register.